basotech247/github-education-teacher-training-AdamsGeeky/Module 1/Module 1.2 Assignment.md

 - [ ] Commit README.md to your repository using `git commit`
 - [ ] Make sure your _Working Directory_ and _Staging Area_ are clean with `git status`
 - [ ] Make sure your commit has been logged into your repository by using `git log`
+- [ ] Make sure you learn well and answer all question, goodlucl? 'git questions'

 Once you have completed these steps, take a screenshot of your command line, with the steps above, and upload your screenshot to a new `Issue` titled `Module 1.2 Assignment`.
 I have added the screenshot from the Module 1.1 Assignment for reference.